By Leigh Goessl

 Lying and/or Cheating

-Whether or not a couple can survive either lying or cheating depends on the people involved; some people can get past deception and/or infidelity, others cannot survive the pain and heartache it causes.
+Whether a couple can survive either lying or cheating depends on the people involved; some people can get past deception and/or infidelity, and others cannot survive the pain and heartache it causes.

 Outgrow One Another

 Over a long period of time, sadly, some people simply outgrow one another or outgrow the relationship.
 This can occur at any age, but it is not uncommon for couples who get together in high school or college to find as they mature further into their adult years, they have a lot less in common than they did in their youth.

 However, it can even happen to people who met later in life.
 Most people continue to grow throughout their adult years.
 With experience comes wisdom and, occasionally, one partner grows into their own at a far faster pace than their partner is moving.
 This can lead to a relationship dying as interests and priorities in life change.

 There are times when people sometimes simply stop caring about their relationship.
 This is probably more frequent in short-term relationships because not a lot of time, emotion or energy has been devoted to one another, but it can occur in relationships of any length.

 Indifference is a hard one to get past because if one partner doesn’t care, it isn’t always easy to turn things around.
 Chances are the issue is an internal struggle with the apathetic partner which has led to indifference.

 This isn’t to say repairing the relationship can’t happen, especially if there is another root issue causing the indifference that needs resolution, but it isn’t usually easy.
 It takes hard work on the part of both partners.